nicollas-liam/paggo-ocr-case/README.md

           cd frontend
           npm install
           npm run dev

-      3 - Testing the application:
+            then, Open http://localhost:3001 in your browser.

-        Open http://localhost:3001 in your browser.
+In this application, you can:
   Register a new account (Authentication is required).
   Upload an image containing text
   Click on the document card to open the Chat Interface.
   Ask questions about the document
   Click "Download txt" to export the extraction and chat history.